 A Boeing 737-200 shows off its "Flower Power" color scheme while flying along the rugged tropical paradise of the Hawaiian Islands in this promotional photo taken in February 1979.

 Aloha Island Air was formed after the purchase of local commuter Princeville Airways to provide service to the smaller communities of the various Hawaiian Islands.
-Parked on the ramp at Honolulu International Airport in January 1996, is N701PV, a de Havilland DHC-6-300 Twin Otter, originally delivered new to Princeville Airways in July 1980.
+Parked on the ramp at Kapalua Airport in January 1990, is N703PV, a de Havilland DHC-6-300 Twin Otter, originally delivered to Key Airlines in 1974, and taken up by Aloha Island with the purchase of Princeville Airways in 1987.

 To commemorate the 1999 Aloha Festivals, Aloha Airlines decorated one its aircraft with a flowered lei.
 Parked at the intra-island terminal in February 2000, is N824AL "Kalaniopu'u," a Boeing 737-282, originally delivered to TAP-Air Portugal and bought by Aloha in March 1998.